diaabadr/ODC-Managing-System/README.md

 ## About the project
 >- The project is implemented in Hackathon with the support of Orange Digital Center and Instant.
 >- It's an individual Project.
+>- The Project got one of the top 5 Projects on the Hackathon.
 ## Project Usage

 ### This project has 2 Interfaces.